0xFableOrg/0xFable/docs/architecture.md

 You may also notice identically named files in the `instantiated` directory.
 These take the circuits template defined in the `proofs` directory and instantiate them as circuits with concrete parameters.
-In particular, they set an initial hand size, as well as maximum hand and deck sizes (currently: 7 cards in the initial hand, 64 cards max for both the hand and the deck).
+In particular, they set an initial hand size, as well as maximum hand and deck sizes (currently: 7 cards in the initial hand, 2 field elements to pack the cards, so 62 cards max for both the hand and the deck).

 When compiling each circuit, Circom generates a prover (WebAssembly code, used in the frontend) and a verifier (Solidity code, used in the contracts).